fabn/google_analytics_mailer/README.md

 Since ActionMailer and ActionController use the same code base to provide view rendering this gem can be used in the same way in any action controller which inherits from `ActionController::Base` (i.e. almost every controller in a Rails application).
-The alias `google_analytics_controller` is provided for better compatibility thus in a controller
+The alias `google_analytics_controller` is provided for better naming thus in a controller you can do

 ```ruby
 class UserController < ApplicationController